Connect with us

 Here’s how it worked, according to the suit and interviews with the attorneys who filed it: When consumers responded to the ads by phone, they were not connected with a government program.
 Instead, they were linked directly to insurance call centers, which paid the lead-generating firms placing the ads to transfer the calls.

 At best, consumers who respond to the ads might find out they qualify for ACA tax credits, which vary in size, to help offset the premiums for zero-cost or low-cost coverage.
 Those payments, though, are sent directly to insurers.
-At worst, according to allegations in the lawsuit, consumers wind up with coverage they didn’t select and that might not meet their needs, or their existing coverage is switched to a new plan, which might have a different network of and hospitals or higher deductibles and copays.
+At worst, according to allegations in the lawsuit, consumers wind up with coverage they didn’t select and that might not meet their needs, or their existing coverage is switched to a new plan, which might have a different network of doctors and hospitals or higher deductibles and copays.
 The suit alleges much of this was accomplished without consumers’ “proper knowledge and consent.”

 Depending on how it’s done, creating ads and gathering names to sell to insurance sales firms is not illegal, but deceptive ads are.